Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/PROTOTYPE.md

 </ul>

-In our project, we will be using the topics of inheritance, abstract classes, private/public, accessor methods, ArrayList, 2D arrays, processing syntax, and more.
+In our project, we will be using the topics of inheritance, abstract classes, private/public, accessor methods, ArrayList, 2D arrays, processing syntax, and more. *Variables or methods denoted by (new) are mainly to accommodate the "getLegalMoves" method, which Mr. K advised us to implement and/or for extra nice-to have features*

 # Project Design
 _**Period 4**_